 Finally, a plaintiff must offer evidence supporting the amount of damages that he or she is claiming in the lawsuit.
 In many cases, a plaintiff will submit medical bills or physical therapy costs in addition to paystubs to show the amount of wages that he or she would have received had he or she not been forced to miss work.
 In severe cases, a victim may be prevented from returning to his or her usual occupation for a substantial or indefinite period of time.
 A negligent defendant may be required to compensate the plaintiff for his or her loss of future earning capacity.
 Other forms of damages commonly include pain and suffering, the costs of future treatment, and property damage.

 If you or someone you love has suffered injuries as the result of a careless driver’s negligence, the Law Offices of Adam Baron can help.
-I am an injury lawyer who has provided seasoned guidance to victims in Naples and other cities across South Florida, including Tamarac, North Miami Beach, Coral Springs, Miami, and Fort Myers.
+I am a distracted driving accident lawyer who has provided seasoned guidance to victims in Naples and other cities across South Florida, including Tamarac, North Miami Beach, Coral Springs, Miami, and Fort Myers.
 I offer a free consultation, so you have nothing to lose.
 Contact us online or call us at one of our regional office locations to set up your appointment.
 We can be reached in Broward County at (954) 716-8976, in Miami-Dade County at (305) 770-2131, or in Naples/Fort Myers at (239) 352-5511.